 We’ve been tracking the beauty industry for a while now.
 Our beauty and wellness-focused campaigns have explored many major trends over the last few years from the rise of Korean beauty, to Gen Z’s new rules and the convergence of beauty, health and wellbeing.
-As a result, we’ve been working with some great brands from the Finnish company Lumene to CH in Ireland and more exciting projects we will be able to talk about soon!
+As a result, we’ve been working with some great brands from the Finnish company Lumene to CH in Ireland and Boots in the UK.
 This rapidly growing sector continues to evolve and change and we’re back to talk about it.
 Here’s a snapshot of what’s new.

 Wellness goes mainstream